 Usage based charge models in Zuora Billing allow for the conversion of units into money, usually based on a tiered pricing model.
-During the customer account's next billing run, Zuora will scoop up and (if there is more than one usage record for an account) aggregate all the relevant usage records and apply the charge model to convert the loaded units into monies owed.
+During the customer account's next billing run, Zuora will scoop up and (if there is more than one usage record for an account) aggregate all the relevant usage records and apply the charge model to convert the uploaded units into monies owed.
 Usage billing is always done in arrears.
 That is, you bill for usage after your customer has used (consumed) the units.

 If you are new to the topic of usage with Zuora, review the following articles first:

 In Zuora, usage is measured by units and there are no restrictions for what is measured by your units.
 For example, a unit can represent a seat, a license, or even a gigabyte of storage.
-You can also create new units of measure at any time by going to Billing > Customize Units of Measure.
+You can also create new units of measure at any time by going to Billing > Customize Units Of Measure.

 ImportId field for each usage record that can be used to easily identify which records came from a specific import.

-You can now export loaded usage using the Full Data Sources feature (currently in controlled release, please contact Zuora Global Support if you are interested in this feature).
-There are also two Import Notifications available, one for successful and one for failed usage imports.
-These notifications are found by going to Billing > Setup Profiles, Notifications, and Email Templates.
-See the following notifications: Import Processed | Completed Status and Import Processed | Completed Status.
+You can now export uploaded usage using the Full Data Sources feature (currently in controlled release, contact Zuora Global Support if you are interested in this feature).